 Artichokes can be enjoyed mixed with vegetables, beans, meat, or stuffed with seafood.

-The globes, in general, are cooked by deep-frying, sauteed in oil or barbequed.
-The heart of the artichoke is the main part that is eaten.
+The globes, in general, are cooked by deep-frying, sauteed in oil or barbecued.
+The "heart" is the favorite part of artichoke appreciators!.

 Allergic reactions to artichoke are uncommon.
 (Medical disclaimer).